improvess/raspberry-as-gige-camera/README.md

 ## Limitations

-Raspberry PI boards are general purpose devices, not exaclty intended to perform in intensive computing settings, having significative hardware limitations which must be taken in mind when considered using them for high CPU/IO tasks.
+Raspberry PI boards are amazing & revolutionary - but general purpose - devices.
+They are not exaclty intended to perform intensive computing tasks, having significative hardware limitations which must be taken in mind when considering using them to attend to high CPU/IO demands.

 According to [this](https://www.raspberrypi.org/documentation/computers/processors.html), the L2 shared cache of Raspberry PI 4 processor is set to 1MB whereas the same cache is constrained to only 512 KB in RPI 3 boards.
 This bottleneck eventually reduces the amount of traffic data/FPS sent/received.